Discover all the tax services we offer

 Some of the most notable deductions and credits include:

 Of these, the FEIE will likely make the most significant impact on your tax liability.
-To qualify, you must generate foreign income, and your tax home must be in Cambodia.
+You must generate foreign income to qualify, and your tax home must be in Cambodia.
 You must also meet one of the following criteria:

 If you meet these criteria, you can exclude a large percentage of your foreign earnings when filing your US tax returns.
 The exact amount you can exclude will vary yearly based on inflation rates.